Bowserinator/acerola-gamejam-entry/README.md

 # An Aberration of Memory (Acerola Game Jam Entry)

 A game about time and memory, written in C++ with Raylib.
-Made for the Acerola Jam 0 (https://itch.io/jam/acerola-jam-0).
+Made for the [Acerola Jam 0](https://itch.io/jam/acerola-jam-0).

 **Download and more info:** Itch page: https://bowserinator.itch.io/an-aberration-of-memory